-Composition royalties are split into two main types of royalties: performance and mechanical royalties.
-As a songwriter, it’s important to know the difference between these royalties and how you can collect them -- whether they are earned from streams on Spotify or a live performance at your local coffee shop.
-These publishing royalties make up a significant part of your revenue as a songwriter, performing artist, or songwriter representative.
+Songtrust’s focus is music publishing - the performance and mechanical royalties that are earned by your composition.
+As a songwriter, it’s important to know the difference between these royalties and how they’re collected, whether they are earned from streams on Spotify or a live performance at a local coffee shop.

-As with all publishing royalties, your performance and mechanical royalties are based on a songwriter’s ownership share of the song and should be discussed, determined, and agreed upon by all contributors on the song.
-Once the ownership share is agreed upon and finalized by all parties, it’s best to put that information on a split sheet or some type of shared document.
+As with all publishing, your performance and mechanical royalties are paid based on each songwriter’s ownership share, which must be discussed and determined by all contributors.
+Once the ownership share is agreed upon and finalized, it’s best to enter that information on a split sheet or another shared document.

-Outside of the US, mechanical royalties may be collected by a Collective Management Organization (CMO), which handles both performance and mechanical royalties collection.
-In some territories, mechanical royalties are split between the songwriter and the publisher - while in the US, mechanicals are payable entirely to the publisher.
+Outside of the U.S., mechanical royalties may be collected by a Collective Management Organization (CMO) that also handles performance royalties.
+In some territories, mechanical royalties are split between the songwriter and the publisher; in the U.S., mechanicals are payable entirely to the publisher.

-The rate at which songwriters and their publishers are paid mechanical royalties by streaming services are generally set by the government, or are determined by negotiations between publishers, collection societies, and streaming services.
-These pay rates will vary based on what type of streaming customer is using the services (i.e. paid or “freemium” customer) and what country the stream occurs in.
+The rate at which songwriters and their publishers are paid mechanical royalties by streaming services is generally set by the government or determined by negotiations between publishers, collection societies, and streaming services.
+These rates will vary based on what type of customer is using the services (e.g., whether they’re on a paid or “freemium” plan) and what country the stream occurs in.

 To learn more about mechanical streaming rates, check out this deep dive.

-The organizations responsible for administering the mechanical licenses and collecting mechanical royalties, and those like them around the world, work closely with streaming platforms, like Spotify, to ensure you’re collecting what is owed to you when your music is streamed.
-There can be a catch here: in order to collect these mechanical royalties, you generally need to have a music publisher or publishing administrator, or your own personal publishing entity.
-Traditional publishers or publishing administrators typically have relationships with these societies, making it easier to access these royalties, whereas an independent creator will not have direct relationships making it more difficult to easily collect what they are due.
+The organizations responsible for administering mechanical licenses and collecting mechanical royalties work closely with streaming platforms like Spotify to ensure you’re collecting everything that is owed to you.
+There can be a catch here: In order to collect these mechanical royalties, you need to have a music publisher, a publishing administrator, or your own personal publishing entity.

-YouTube is another important source when it comes to mechanical royalties.
-Because YouTube content is often audiovisual, they earn what is called ‘micro-sync’ royalties.
-If your music is synced in a video, it is technically a ‘reproduction’ of your work, earning you mechanical royalties any time a monetized video plays your song on the platform in addition to the micro-sync royalties.
-Similar to interactive streaming, you must have a publisher or publishing administrator to collect these publishing micro-sync royalties for you.
+YouTube is another crucial pay source when it comes to mechanical royalties.
+Because YouTube content is often audiovisual, they earn what is called “micro-sync” royalties,.
+Like with streaming, if your music is used in a video, it is technically a “reproduction” of your work as well as a public performance, earning you both types of royalties any time a monetized video plays your song on the platform.
+This is in addition to any micro-sync royalties a publisher or publishing administrator will collect for you.

-To learn more about this type of royalty type, check out this blog post.
+To learn more about this type of royalty, check out our blog post.

-You’ll also need to cover your mechanicals outside of the US and, as an independent creator, this must be done through registering with each mechanical rights organization (MRO), or collective management organization (CMO), in the country your song is being physically or digitally consumed in.
-Attempting to do this yourself can be tedious, costly, complex, and, if done incorrectly, a disaster.
+You’ll also need to cover your mechanicals outside of the U.S. As an independent creator, this must be done by registering with each Mechanical Rights Organization (MRO) or Collective Management Organization (CMO) in the country your song is being physically or digitally consumed in.
+Attempting to do this yourself would be tedious, costly, and complex.

-Remember that performance royalties (as are mechanical royalties) are determined through split sheets and the conversations you have with any co-writers on a song.
-Depending on what type of publishing situation you’re in, you may only see a portion of the publisher's share of the performance royalties.
-However, you’ll always collect 100% of your songwriter royalties, or the writer’s share, directly through your home collection society.
+Much like mechanical royalties, performance royalties are determined through split sheets and the conversations you have with co-writers.
+Depending on your publishing situation, you may only see a portion of the publisher's share of the performance royalties.
+However, you’ll always collect 100% of your songwriter royalties — the writer’s share — directly through your home collection society.

 When your song generates performance royalties outside of your home territory, your domestic collection society will obtain these royalties through reciprocal agreements with the collection societies in those territories and countries.
 However, these are just data-sharing agreements, and may not guarantee that you’ll collect all of your performance royalties worldwide.